CitiesSkylinesMods/DocumentationWiki/Writerside/topics/How-to-remove-workshop-networks.md

 > In the example above, you could navigate to https://steamcommunity.com/sharedfiles/filedetails/?id=800515680 to view
 > the workshop page

-> If you see this, it's not a problem and you can ignore it:
+> If you see this, it's not a problem, and you can ignore it:
 > ```
 > Custom Assets: 1213488864.Pedestrian Slope2: Duplicate prefab name
 >   at PrefabCollection`1[NetInfo].InitializePrefabImpl